-What is the The Company established the LTIP to: purpose of the LTIP? align senior executive reward with shareholder value; 1 assist in retaining key executives; encourage superior performance on a sustained basis; and provide executives with an opportunity to share in the growth and value of the Company ) By tying the LTI component of senior executive remuneration to the achievement of performance conditions and time-based service conditions.
-Who participates the LTIP?
+What is the purpose of the LTIP?
+The Company established the LTIP to: • align senior executive reward with shareholder value; • assist in retaining key executives; • encourage superior performance on a sustained basis; and • provide executives with an opportunity to share in the growth and value of the Company By tying the LTI component of senior executive remuneration to the achievement of performance conditions and time-based service conditions.
+Who participates in the LTIP?
 The executives eligible to participate in the LTIP are senior divisional, regional and corporate executives.
 The target value of annual LTIP grants varies depending on the participant's position.
 The target amounts are based on market averages for comparable roles at similarly-sized companies.
 The Company made grants to approximately 100 participants during the year ended 31 December 2010.
-What proportion total remuneratio does the LTIP program represent?
-How is reward delivered under t The incentive provided under the LTIP is a grant of rights ("Rights").
+What proportion of total remuneration does the LTIP program represent?
+Senior executives are offered grants that represent approximately 32% - 37% (45% for the CEO) of their total remuneration (on an annualised basis).
+However, participating senior executives derive no actual value from their LTI grants under LTIP unless the performance hurdles and/or service conditions are satisfied.
+How is reward delivered under the LTIP?
+The incentive provided under the LTIP is a grant of rights ("Rights").
 Rights can be granted in the form of shares ("Share Rights"), cash ("Cash Rights") or a combination of the two.
 A Share Right is an entitlement to receive a fully-paid ordinary share in the Company and a Cash Right is an entitlement to receive a cash bonus up to a set maximum.
 Rights are granted on terms and conditions determined by the Board, including vesting conditions linked to service and performance over a specified period (usually 3 years).
-Do participants p for the Share Rights? ay Rights are offered at no cost to the senior executives.
+Do participants pay for the Share Rights?
+Rights are offered at no cost to the senior executives.
 What rights are attached to the Share Rights?
-Share Rights do not carry voting rights, however shares allocated upon vesting of Share Rights will carry the same rights as other ordinary shares. ) The Company may acquire shares underlying the Share Rights that it has granted under the LTIP, and the price paid by the Company will be the prevailing market price of the shares at the time of acquisition.
+Share Rights do not carry voting rights, however shares allocated upon vesting of Share Rights will carry the same rights as other ordinary shares.
+The Company may acquire shares underlying the Share Rights that it has granted under the LTIP, and the price paid by the Company will be the prevailing market price of the shares at the time of acquisition.
 The acquired shares will be held on trust, and, even though the Share Rights have not yet vested, the participant will receive dividends attributed to the shares that underlie their Share Rights when they are received by the Trustee from the time of acquisition until vesting.
 Senior executives are not entitled to trade or hedge their unvested Rights.